 Introduction to Variations

-Want to know how to track minor differences in products like sizes and colours without creating a whole lot of products?
+Want to know how to track minor differences in products like sizes and colors without creating a whole lot of products?
 The answer is variations!
-Craftybase supports manual creation and importing from several different sales channel sources, we explain how all works in this tutorial.
+Craftybase supports manual creation and importing from several different integration sources.
+In this tutorial, we explain how everything works.

 What are Variations?

-A Variation is a way of tracking small differences of a product, such as size or color.
-Variations are created from combinations of Variation Attributes and can be either manually created or imported automatically from a connected sales channel.
+A Variation is a way of tracking small differences in a product, such as size or color.
+Variations are created from combinations of Variation Attributes and can be either manually created or imported automatically from a connected Integration.
 Variations can optionally be linked to Manufactures and Order Line Items.
 In this way, you can track exactly how many you made and sold of each Variation.

-I make bars of soap in a range of different scents (Lavender, Orange, Sandalwood, Vanilla and Rose).
-As my recipe for each is the same apart from some minor differences to the fragrance and colours, this product is an ideal candidate for variations.
+I make soap bars in a range of different scents (lavender, orange, sandalwood, vanilla, and rose).
+As my recipe for each is the same, apart from some minor differences in the fragrance and colors, this product is an ideal candidate for variations.

 The Add Variation Form

-This form allows you to configure a new unique combination of attributes and set a default sales price for the variation.
-As we haven't yet created any attributes, under the area we should see a link called .
-Click this link and a dialog box will appear.
+This form allows you to configure a new, unique combination of attributes and set a default sales price for the variation.
+As we haven't yet created any attributes, under the ATTRIBUTES area, we should see " "Add Attribute."
+Click this, and a dialog box will appear.

-I decide to call my Attribute "Fragrance" and then add the 5 different fragrances for this soap (Lavender, Orange, Sandalwood, Vanilla and Rose) as Values.
+I decided to call my Attribute "Fragrance" and then add the five different fragrances for this soap (Lavender, Orange, Sandalwood, Vanilla, and Rose) as Values.

-Clicking the Save button then returns me to the Add Variation form.
+Clicking the Save button will return to the Add Variation form.

-From here, we are going to create the recipe for this variation - this is the exact material list that you use to create this variation.
+From here, we are going to create the recipe for this variation.
+This is the exact material list that you used to create this variation.

 You'll notice that the recipe for the product appears here by default, so you won't need to re-add common materials between variations.
 As we make our Lavender variation, we will add two new materials: "Lavender Oil" and "Ultramarine Violet Colour" to the recipe.

-It is a good idea to create the product's recipe to list any common materials before creating your variation recipes - this way; you won't need to re-add the common materials between variations each time.
+It is a good idea to create the product's recipe by listing any common materials before creating your variation recipes.
+This way, you won't need to re-add the common materials between variations each time.

 You can also see the variation's batch recipe and calculated manufacture costs, along with the pricing guidance for your variation.